Affiliate disclosure: As an Amazon Associate, we may earn commissions from qualifying Amazon.com purchases

 Research and Evidence on Yoga for Osteoporosis

 Yoga has gained popularity as a complementary therapy for managing osteoporosis, and numerous studies have explored its potential benefits.
-In this section, we will delve into the research and evidence supporting the use of yoga for improving bone health, reducing fracture risk, enhancing balance and fall prevention, influencing quality of life in osteoporosis patients, and comparing its effectiveness with other exercise methods.
+In this section, we will delve into the research and evidence supporting the use of yoga for improving bone health, reducing fracture risk, enhancing and fall prevention, influencing quality of life in osteoporosis patients, and comparing its effectiveness with other exercise methods.

 Studies Showing Improved Bone Health